MikeWeiZhou/ci-dashboard/docs/howto_setup_and_run_dashboard.md

 Install the latest stable release - v8.0.11 as of writing

 ### For Debian-based linux distribution:
 Run these commands to install using package manager.
-Install with default settings unless specified and note down the username and password used for the mysql setup.
+Install with default settings when prompted.

 * sudo apt-get update
 * sudo apt-get install mysql-server